- Admission Tuition Deposit

 Direct Deposit Requirement

 Due to the university’s continuing support for sustainable practices, as well as the costs associated with producing, mailing, and tracking undelivered checks, direct deposit is now required for the delivery of refunds, whether financial aid or student overpayments.
 This electronic method will deposit any overpayments to the student’s checking account.
-Students must give authorization on ONE.UF, select Main Menu > My Campus Finances > Direct Deposit- Student or PLUS to have overpayments electronically credited to a U.S. bank or other U.S. financial institution checking account.
+Students must give authorization on ONE.UF, select the Campus Finances (Bursar) card > Related Links > Sign up for Direct Deposit to have financial aid or overpayments electronically credited to a US bank or other US financial institution checking account.

 Florida Prepaid Tuition College Program